Anosmia_header4b.png

 What about taste?

-Turns out, much of our perception of taste is actually coming from the way something smells.
+It turns out that much of our perception of taste comes from the way something smells.
 Our tongue’s receptors are relatively rudimentary, capable of detecting the presence of compounds that register as sweet, sour, bitter, or salty.
-We don’t just receive scent input when inhaling—odour molecules also travel from our mouths up to that patch of olfactory neurons while we’re tasting, chewing, and swallowing.10 And as far as we know, COVID-19 does not seem to actually be affecting our taste buds.
+We don’t just receive scent input when inhaling—odour molecules also travel from our mouths up to that patch of olfactory neurons while we’re tasting, chewing, and swallowing.10 And as far as we know, COVID-19 does not seem to be affecting our taste buds.

 When I ask Smith about the experiments with strong alcohol I’ve witnessed on social media, he points out that there’s actually a third factor at play.